aleclarson/formatly/README.md

 npx formatly <files>
 ```

-`formatly` takes in any number of glob patterns
+`formatly` takes in any number of glob patterns.
 It will then:

 1. Detect which [supported formatter](#supported-formatters) is configured in the repository